Explore UCD

 Game Development (COMP30540) 2 5 Level 3 module

-Contemporary Software Development (COMP47480) 2 5 Prerequisites: object-oriented programming; familiarity with Java; e.g. material covered in COMP30070 as adequate
+Contemporary Software Development (COMP47480) 2 5 Prerequisites: object-oriented programming; familiarity with Java; e.g. material covered in COMP30070 or COMP30950 as adequate

 Advanced Data Structures in Java (online) (COMP47500) 2 10

-NL students are able to take a select number of modules from the Masters in Advanced Software Engineering programme.
-These modules are especially suited to students with an interest in software development.
-Participants must already have two or more years experience in professional software development, after their primary degree.
-Please note that the deadline to apply for the Autumn trimester modules is September 11th.
+In exceptional circumstances, NL students are able to select a number of modules from the Masters in Advanced Software Engineering (ASE) programme.
+Students must have a minimum of 2 years experience in a professional software engineering environment after their university degree to be eligible for these modules, and must be approved by the ASE Director.
+Please note that the deadline to apply for the Autumn trimester modules is September 10th.
+See this important set of slides for further information on the modules, their pre-requisites, etc.

 Module title and code Trimester Start date Credits